-All of the audio albums below feature studio recordings of jembe music from Bamako; the last one also offers some live recordings.
+All of the audio albums below feature studio recordings of djembe music from Bamako; the last one also offers some live recordings.
+You can download the albums here.
 In the video section, the percentage of live recordings is higher.

 Dònkili – Call to Dance

 These two 1995 recordings from Bamako feature two ensembles.
 Led by Sita Ye Jabate (vocals) and Jaraba Jakite (djembe), one ensemble focused on urban celebration music (song-dance-drumming) for members of the ethnic groups of Bamana and Wasulunka.
 The other ensemble was led by Hawa Damba (vocals) and Yamadu Dunbia (djembe) and presented repertoires dedicated to ecstatic dance ceremonies in the context of spirit possession healing cults (Bamana: jina-tòn).
 The album was first published on CD in 1997 (Leiden/NL: Pan Records).
 You can download the liner notes here [pdf].

 The Art of Jenbe Drumming: The Mali Tradition, Vol.